DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2019-08-16-apply-june-2019-review-and-submit.md

 ---
-title: Apply – June 2019 – Review and submit
+title: Apply – June 2019 – Review and submit application
 description: See what you’ve entered, interview preferences and submission
 date: 2019-08-16T01:00:00+00:00
 screenshots: